 Camps on the San Juan are plentiful, although some are more plagued by tamarisk than others.
 A few important notes about San Juan camps:

 • The left bank of the San Juan from Montezuma Creek to Trimble Creek (at mile 72, 11 miles from Clay Hills) is managed by the Navajo Nation.
 You’ll need a Navajo permit to camp, hike, or visit the archeological sites on river left: You can purchase a permit by calling the Navajo Parks and Recreation Office at 928-871-6647.
-You should plan to start this process at least 6 weeks before your trip.
+You should plan to start this process at least two to three weeks before your trip, although once you make contact with the permit office, turnaround time for the completed permit can be as short as three days.

 • In order to minimize disruptions to bighorn sheep lambing and nursing, a year-round camping ban is in effect in the area around Eight Foot Rapid.
 (For details, including a map of the closed area, see the BLM notice.)